ky381011/aws-cicd/docs/actions/custom_action.md

 Memo
 - Github actions relative directory is repository root
 - custom action == ./action
-- In order to use "runs:" in custom action, needs "shall: bash" in steps
+- In order to use "runs:" in custom action, needs "shell: bash" in custom actions' steps
 - Secrets can be used in workflow, can't be used in custom action

+Modularization of these process
+- Get state file
+- Terraform apply
+- Terraform destroy
+- Upload state file